 With Bonfire, users design and sell custom T-shirts before selling them through their donation pages or an online merchandise store.
 The platform is incredibly user-friendly, even allowing users to build a design from scratch or start from a pre-designed template.

-While Bonfire is technically free to use, you won't keep 100% of total sales.
-Instead, Bonfire takes a cut of your gross sales to pay for manufacturing, sourcing, printing, and shipping costs.
-While Bonfire does allow supporters to contribute extra dollars to your cause, it charges a significant 8% donation processing fee.
+Bonfire is free to use, but takes a cut of your gross sales to pay for manufacturing, sourcing, printing, and shipping costs.
+While Bonfire does allow supporters to contribute extra dollars to your cause, it charges an 8% donation processing fee.

 5. Kickstarter 🏃